projectcapsule/capsule/docs/content/guides/rancher-projects/capsule-rancher.md

 #### Create the Tenant Member Project Role

-A custom `Project Role` is needed to allow Tenant users, with minimun set of privileges and create and delete `Namespace`s.
+A custom `Project Role` is needed to allow Tenant users, with minimum set of privileges and create and delete `Namespace`s.

 Create a Project Role named *Tenant Member* that inherits the privileges from the following Roles:
 - *read-only*